reactive-graph/this-month-in-reactive-graph/src/2024-08-31-this-month-in-reactive-graph.md

 ## Extended the Rust GraphQL Client

 * This step is important to make Reactive Graph more useful and accessible, since it allows to access the Reactive Graph programmatically from an independent rust process by simply using the rust GraphQL client crate
-* Also the rust GraphQL client is the foundation for the command line interface (see below)
+* Also, the rust GraphQL client is the foundation for the command line interface (see below)
 * Refactored reusable parts before implementing the rest of the rust GraphQL client
 * Finished the implementation of managing the type system - components, entity types and relation types can be managed now via the rust GraphQL client
 * There might be some more